App aims to make a social network more personal

 "Taking a photo on the porch with your sister if you were to post to a larger network might not be that interesting.
 But if your mom, who is on the other side of the country, sees it then it's magical," he said.

-The app also learns a user's habits, such as favourite places, and can recognize deviations in patterns and broadcast them to their 'path', the social stream visible to a user's connections.
+The app also learns a user's habits, such as favorite places, and can recognize deviations in patterns and broadcast them to their 'path', the social stream visible to a user's connections.

 The average user on Path has five to ten connections.